New Bridge Design // Connections in New Westminster // Connections in Surrey // Environmental Assessment

 Connections in New Westminster

-The new bridge will continue to connect directly to McBride Boulevard and new direct ramps will connect the bridge to East Columbia Street.
-Improved walking and cycling paths will connect to the bridge and facilitate better east-west travel across the city.
+The new bridge connects directly to McBride Boulevard and Royal Avenue and has a new direct off-ramp to East Columbia Street.
+A new on-ramp from Columbia Street is under construction, as well as improved walking and cycling paths to facilitate better east-west travel across the city and over the bridge.

 Many urban design features are being incorporated into the Project, including boulevards, landscaping, street furniture and wayfinding.